grew-nlp/grew_doc/content/pattern.md

 title = "pattern"
 +++

+# Patterns

+Patterns are used in **Grew** to describe left part of rewriting rules and in **Grew-match** to describe queries to be executed on corpora.

+---
-# Pattern syntax
+## Pattern syntax

-A Pattern is defined through 3 different parts that are all optional.
+A Pattern is defined through 3 different kind of *pattern items*.

+ * global items (introduced by the keyword `global`) filter out structures based on information about the whole graph.
- * at most one positive clause introduced by keyword `pattern` which describes a positive pattern that must be found in the graph.
+ * positive items (introduced by keyword `pattern`) describe a positive part (nodes and relations) that must be found in the graph.
- * any number of negative clauses introduced by the keyword `without`; each clause filters out a subpart of the matchings previously selected.
+ * negative items (introduced by the keyword `without`) filter out a part of the matchings previously selected by global and positive clauses.
- * at most one global clause introduced by the keyword `global` which filters out a subpart of graphs.

-The global matching process is:
+The full matching process is:

  * Take a graph and a pattern as input.
- * Output a set of matchings; a matching being a function from nodes and edges defined in the positive clause to nodes and edges of the host graph.
+ * Output a set of matchings; a *matching* being a function from nodes and edges defined in the positive items to nodes and edges of the host graph.

- * If the graph does not satisfied one of the global constrains, the output is empty.
+ 1. If the graph does not satisfied one of the global items, the output is empty.
- * Else the set M is initialised as the set of matchings which satisfies the positive pattern.
+ 1. Else the set M is initialised as the set of matchings which satisfies the union of positive items.
-    * For each negative clause, matchings which satisfies the negative pattern are removed from M.
+ 1. For each negative item, remove from M the matchings which satisfies it.

- * Output M.
+### Remarks
+ * If there is more than one positive `pattern` items, the union is considered.

-Note that if there is more than one negative matchings, there are all interpreted independently.
+ * If there is more than one negative `without` items, there are all interpreted independently (and the output is different from the one obtained with a union of negative items)
+ * It there is no positive item, there is a trivial matching which is the empty function.

-The basic syntax of patterns in grew can be learned using the tutorial part of the [Grew-match](http://match.grew.fr) tool.
+The syntax of patterns in **Grew** can be learned using the [tutorial part](http://match.grew.fr?tutorial=yes) of the [Grew-match](http://match.grew.fr) tool.

 ---
 ## Positive and negative patterns
-Positive and negative patterns both follow the same syntax.
+Positive and negative items both follow the same syntax.
-These patterns are described by a list of clauses: node clauses, edge clauses and additional constraints
+They are described by a list of clauses: node clauses, edge clauses and additional constraints

 ### Node clauses
-In a node clause, a node is described by an identifier and some constraints on the feature structure.
+In a *node clause*, a node is described by an identifier and some constraints on its feature structure.

 ```grew
 N [upos = VERB, Mood = Ind|Imp, Tense <> Fut, Number, !Person, lemma = "être" ]